sean-parent/notebook/better-code-class/05-runtime-polymorphism.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-- The number of allocations and application makes is a good indicator of the applications performance
+- The number of allocations an application makes is a good indicator of the applications performance
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->